nadezdaalexandrovna/transcanno/README.md

 Transc&Anno is an open source tool for transcription and on-the-fly annotation of handwritten documents.

+In was developed on the basis of the FromThePage collaboration transcription tool: https://github.com/benwbrum/fromthepage

+For configuration instructions refer to the FromThePage wiki: https://github.com/benwbrum/fromthepage/wiki/

+For usage instructions refer to the user guide available on this page: fromthepage_user_guide.pdf

 ### Features

 - Intuitive transcription and annotation environment.
 The annotator uses hot keys or buttons triggering pop-up menus in oder to annotate.